FredHutch/sc-howto/samba/README.md

     12/26/17 12:31:33  12/26/17 22:31:25  krbtgt/YOURREALM.COM@YOURREALM.COM
     	renew until 01/02/18 12:31:25

-Join the computer to the domain.
-Please note the option --base.
-This is the AD organizational unit (OU) the computer account will be created in.
-By default this is cn=Computers but if you have a computer OU in your department you would use --base "ou=Computers,ou=Department"

-    msktutil --create --service host/$(hostname -s) --service host/$(hostname -f) --set-samba-secret --enctypes 0x4 --dont-expire-password --description "Samba Server by msktutil" --base "cn=Computers"

-msktutil should generate this output:

-    No computer account for yourhostname found, creating a new one.
-    Modified trust account password in secrets database
+Join the computer to the domain. 'net ads' is the standard tool that comes with Samba.
+Use the -k option to create the computer account via kerberos authentication and the createcomputer option to create it in an AD OU to which you have write access to.

+    net ads join createcomputer="SciComp/Computers/Servers" osName="$(lsb_release -cs)" osVer="$(lsb_release -rs)" osServicePack="$(lsb_release -ds)" -k --no-dns-updates
+    net ads keytab add -k

 restart Samba and check log output to verify that samba is up and running: